Cozy Peach Kitchen

 Slice of rice and bean casserole on a brown-rimmed plate.

-I will never tire of the simple but satisfying combination of black beans and rice, whether it's made in the Instant Pot, on the stove top, or in a dump & bake casserole like this one.
+I will never tire of the simple but satisfying combination of rice and beans, whether it's Instant Pot black beans and rice, stovetop rice and beans, or as in this case, a dump and bake casserole made with black beans and white rice!

 Add in cubed sweet potato and things are sure to get even better.
 Just a touch of sweetness from the sweet potato balances out the smoky and subtle spiciness of the flavors used in this rice and bean casserole.

-In case you didn't already know, sweet potato and black beans are two of my favorite ingredients to cook together (in quesadillas, enchiladas, and even vegetarian burger patties!).
+In case you didn't already know, sweet potato and black beans are two of my favorite ingredients to cook together (in sweet potato black bean quesadillas, sweet potato black bean enchiladas, and even vegetarian sweet potato black bean burgers!).

 Jump to: